Wait, There’s No Such Thing as Blue Eyes?

 Blue eyes have been the subject of many poems, lyrics, and gushing diary entries, but brown-eyed beauties can have a moment of smugness.
 As it turns out, on a physical level, there’s no such thing as blue-colored eyes.
 They’re actually all brown.
+What?
+Read on for more details.

 The difference between brown eyes and blue eyes

-Melanin, the pigment that gives all irises (not to mention your skin and hair) is naturally brown, no matter what your eye color.
+Melanin, the pigment that gives all irises (not to mention your skin and hair) their color is naturally brown, no matter what your eye color.
 So how does a dark brown pigment show up bright blue?
 It all comes down to how much melanin you’ve got.
-“We all have melanin granules that give our skin pigmentation and determine the color of our skin, and the same is true for the eyes,” explains Benjamin Bert, MD, an ophthalmologist at MemorialCare Orange Coast Medical Center in Fountain Valley, CA. “So even though the eye appears blue or brown, both have melanin at the base of the color.”
+“We all have melanin granules that give our skin pigmentation and determine the color of our skin, and the same is true for the eyes,” explains Benjamin Bert, MD, an ophthalmologist at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
+“So even though the eye appears blue or brown, both have melanin at the base of the color.”
 Put simply, a blue eye has a lot less melanin in the iris than a brown eye.

 From there, it’s basically just a light trick.
 The more melanin you have, the more light your eyes can absorb.
 With a lot of pigment absorbing that light, your eyes will look brown.